leoosborne/waterfall-finder/README.md

 # waterfall-finder
 Website that uses weather and mapping APIs to determine when intermittent waterfalls are flowing.
 ## Project Brief
-Build a responsive website that combines a map of Mammoth Cave National Park waterfalls with recent rainfall levels and a five day forecast and runs calculations on the data  to highlight the best times to visit and see the waterfalls flowing.
+Build a responsive website that combines a map of Mammoth Cave National Park waterfalls with recent rainfall levels and runs calculations on the data  to highlight the best times to visit and see the waterfalls flowing.

 Project will create functions that
 1. Show whether a waterfall is currently flowing.